Sprintax for

 J-1 visa holders tax FAQs

-You may be wondering if you will have to pay taxes while in the US on a J-1 visa.
+You may be wondering if you will have to pay taxes while in the U.S. on a J-1 visa.
 The answer to this question is yes!
 In short, you will be required to pay federal tax on any income you earn.
 You may also have to pay state tax.
 Although this will depend on the location you live and work.

 J-1 visa holders are typically considered to be nonresidents for tax purposes.
-For this reason, J-1 participants do not have to pay social security or Medicare tax while in the US.
+For this reason, J-1 participants do not have to pay social security or Medicare tax while in the U.S.

 No!
-TurboTax has been designed specifically to support US citizens and residents for tax purposes.
+TurboTax has been designed specifically to support U.S. citizens and residents for tax purposes.
 J-1 participants are typically considered to be nonresidents.
 For this reason, TurboTax is not suitable for J-1 visa holders.
 However, Sprintax is the official nonresident tax filing partner of TurboTax.
 We can help you to file your nonresident tax return easily online.

 Many J-1 visa holders are entitled to claim the child tax credit.
 However, the answer to this question will depend on your personal circumstances.